-Once you’ve obtained your certified appraisal, you’ll next want to proceed by filing a petition with the court to sell the probate property in Phoenix.
+Once you’ve obtained your certified appraisal, you’ll next want to proceed by filing a petition with the court to sell the probate property in Chattanooga TN/GA, Phoenix AZ.
 While filling out your petition, be certain the information includes any pertinent information about the property along with the method that will be used to complete the sale, be it at an auction or on the open real estate market.
 Submit your petition along with your certified appraisal.
 Once you’ve obtained the court’s approval, you may then proceed with the sale.

 Offer the Property